fcostin/tcplb/docs/DESIGN.md

    prioritisation rule (e.g. least forwarded connections).
 Ties may be broken arbitrarily.
 8. The server attempts to establish a TCP connection with the selected upstream.
-If this fails, the server closes the connection to the client.
+If this connection attempt fails, the server will return to step 6 in this flow and iterate.
+A shared connection timeout will apply across all connection attempts.
 9. The server begins forwarding data between the client TLS connection and the upstream TCP connection.